Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Introduction

-The contributions of this paper include: (a) a VAD-SD-SA-ASR pipeline for real meeting transcription; (b) fine-tuning of SA-ASR on VAD output segments instead of ground-truth or fixed-sized segments to better fit the test conditions; (c) a discussion on strategies to improve speaker assignment in SA-ASR by leveraging various attributes related to VAD and SD, such as the number and length of segments used to obtain speaker embedding templates.
-Experiments show that our proposed fine-tuning method reduces the SER by up to 28\% relative and that extracting speaker embedding templates from SD output rather than annotated speaker segments results further reduces it by up to 20\% relative.
-To the best of our knowledge, this is the first study that investigates how attributes such as the number and the length of segments impact the accuracy of the speaker embedding templates and the resulting SA-ASR performance.
+The contributions of this paper include: (a) a VAD-SD-SA-ASR pipeline for real meeting transcription; (b) fine-tuning of SA-ASR on VAD output segments instead of ground-truth or fixed-sized segments to better fit the test conditions; (c) a discussion on strategies to improve speaker assignment in SA-ASR by leveraging various attributes related to VAD and SD, such as the number and length of segments used to obtain speaker profiles.
+Experiments show that our proposed fine-tuning method reduces the SER by up to 28\% relative and that extracting speaker profiles from SD output rather than annotated speaker segments results further reduces it by up to 16\% relative.
+To the best of our knowledge, this is the first study that investigates how attributes such as the number and the length of segments impact the accuracy of the speaker profiles and the resulting SA-ASR performance.

 The rest of the paper is organized as follows.
-Section~\ref{sec:related} presents the individual modules in our pipeline, including the segmentation methods for row meeting audio.
+Section~\ref{sec:related} presents the individual modules in our pipeline, including the segmentation methods for raw meeting audio.
 Section~\ref{sec:methods} describes our pipeline approach and the preparation of the training, development, and test data.
 Section~\ref{sec:exp} presents our experimental settings, followed by the discussion of results in Section~\ref{sec:discuss}.
 Finally, Section~\ref{sec:conclusion} provides a conclusion.